maliahavlicek/what2do2day/README.md

                 ```$ python -c 'import os; print(os.urandom(16))'```
 > - WTF_CSRF_SECRET_KEY another long random string of bytes to help protect against cross site request forgery.
 You can copy the output of this to your config:
                 ```$ python -c 'import os; print(os.urandom(24))'```
+> - EMAIL - a [gmail accoount](https://accounts.google.com/signup) once you have an account and are signed in you need to make sure it has less secure app access turned on use [this link](https://myaccount.google.com/lesssecureapps?pli=1)
+> - EMAIL_PASS - the password to the email account

 3. start your server by typing
 ```$ python run.py```